sphinx-doc/sphinx/Doc-3k/library/stringio.rst

 provided by this module are not able to accept Unicode strings that cannot be encoded as plain ASCII strings.

+Calling :func:`StringIO` with a Unicode string parameter populates the object with the buffer representation of the Unicode string, instead of encoding the string.

 Another difference from the :mod:`StringIO` module is that calling :func:`StringIO` with a string parameter creates a read-only object.
 Unlike an object created without a string parameter, it does not have write methods.